Wilderness Medicine

 CPR badge.png

 CPR/AED for Outdoor Enthusiasts: This is an evening course at the American Mountaineering Center.
-You'll learn about CPR in wilderness environments, automated external defibrillator, and how to relive choking victims.
+You'll learn about CPR in wilderness environments, automated external defibrillator, and how to help a choking victim.